wabbajack-tools/mod-lists/magnum_opus/readme.md

 Feel free to [buy me a pizza or something](https://www.patreon.com/nicholasjae).

 **Modlist Summary:**
 An incredibly clean and stable list featuring tons of new quests & locations, vastly expanded settlement systems, a massively interconnected collection of NPC overhauls, and of course hundreds of new outfits, armors, & weapons.
+For information on how to start the new quest content, please see the bottom of the readme.

 This list is NOT built with Survival Mode in mind.
 I don't play it.
 I don't like it.
 If you want Survival, you should play [Fallout 4 Enhanced Edition](https://www.wabbajack.org/#/modlists/info?machineURL=fallout_4_enhanced_edition).